paynaik14/osiris-infrastructure/docker/team-8.md

 Establishing the gRPC and setting up the foundations for the API calls.
 Furthermore, looking into the `Docker SDK` and testing it to better understand it.
 The goal is to implement an API that can generate a Docker Image given a file path to a Docker file, the name of the image, and optional tags.
 It would return a status boolean.
 - **Challenges Faced**:
   1. Familiarizing myself with the use of `Docker SDK for Python`.
-  2. Understanding how to generate an API using RPC and the gRPC.
+  2. Understanding how to generate an API using RPC and the FastAPI.
 - **Next Steps**:
   1. **Explore Docker's Options and Niches**:
      - Expand my understanding of Docker to make sure we have the desired outputs

-  2. **Implement the API Endpoint in gRPC**:
+  2. **Implement the API Endpoint in FastAPI**:
      - Set up a Python virtual environment with an RPC and test some Python Docker functionality.
-     - Ensure the gRPC application runs on my computer
+     - Ensure the FastAPI application runs on my computer
      - Begin writing out the API endpoint for `/api/buildDockerImage` to read the Docker file and implement its settings.
      - Ensure the configurations sent by the tags are implemented.
      - Use the `Docker SDK` to implement `buildDockerImage`.